CrankyHippo/Project_Decoder_Ring/README.md

 # Decoder Ring

 Learning objectives
-This project was designed to test my ability to build complex algorithms.Also to test my ability to write unit tests with Mocha and Chai to test my algorithms.
+This project was designed to test my ability to build complex algorithms.
+Also to test my ability to write unit tests with Mocha and Chai to test my algorithms.

 ## Objectives
 * Writing a series of unit tests using Mocha and Chai